ultimape/PixelAntColony/README.md

 The design document is located in a [OneNote Notebook, accessible via microsoft OneDrive][1].

 ## Influences
-many of the prototypes leading up to this were simple simulations done using windows.h and low level console primitives.
-It is heavily influenced by Dwarf Fortress, SimAnt, and Banished.
+Many of the prototypes leading up to this were simple simulations done using windows.h and low level console primitives.
+It is heavily influenced by Dwarf Fortress, SimAnt, Banished, and Conway's Game of Life.

 ## How to install
 Just copy the .html file to your computer and open it with any [modern browser][2].